The Crisis of Liberalism

 Marxism (the challenge to

-sparking the Civil War.
-Origins of Marxist Thought in Enlightenment
+liberalism from the left) Origins of Marxist Thought in Enlightenment

 Philosophy Marxist political philosophy grew out of the same core Enlightenment